SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 Recipient resolution logging is controlled by the  _ResolverLogLevel_ key in the  `%ExchangeInstallPath%Bin\EdgeTransport.exe.config` application configuration file.
 Valid values for this key are:

--  `Disabled` No recipient resolution data is logged.
+-  `Disabled`: No recipient resolution data is logged.
 This is the default value.

--  `Enabled` Only message envelope data is logged.
+-  `Enabled`: Only message envelope data is logged.

--  `FullContent` Message envelope data and message header data is logged
+-  `FullContent`: Message envelope data and message header data is logged

 The log files are stored at  `%ExchangeInstallPath%Logging\Resolver`.